 In hindsight, we may have been able to come to an agreement in negotiations, and avoided going to court, if I had not been suffering from partial brain paralysis.
 But we will never know.

 I think the biggest financial mistake I made as a result of my lack of logical thinking, was that I didn’t think critically about the strategy my attorney was taking during the divorce proceedings.
 Or lack of strategy, I should say.
 He spent endless amount of time (billable hours) sending letters to my ex and his attorney.
 The letters never did any good.

-What I really needed was someone like Donald Trump, to help me grasp the Art of the Deal.
-To help me understand what was reasonable, and not reasonable.
+What I really needed was someone to help me understand what was reasonable, and not reasonable.
 What was worth fighting for, and what wasn’t.
 Because if I could do it all over again, I would have instructed my attorney to NOT send all those letters except for in the rare occasion where I believe a letter would help.
 It would have saved time, money, and stress.

 I am going to give you some information here that will help you arrive at a better deal.
 It will help you arrive at a better deal, because it will hopefully educate you, which will in turn save you from pointless back and forth banter that simply frustrates all parties involved.
 Except the attorneys, because they profit from it.
 So, today, let’s learn about what “things” (house, money, cars, etc.) are worth claiming your 1/2 of, and what are not.

 Do you assume that his small business is half yours?
 Or do you assume that his student loans are not your responsibility?

 You should figure out what is 1/2 yours.
 Once you have that established, you can give your attorney better direction.